zipengliang21/Pokedex/README.md

 This is a CPSC 455 project.
 Project Progress after Workshop 1

+High Level Description:

+Pokedex is a one-stop web application for Pokemon lovers and trainers.
+Users can find the natures and characteristics of Pokemon that they want on the application.
+The application also allows users to comment on Pokemon for social and networking purposes.

 First step:
 Brainstorm some ideas for the first lab.
 In Lab 1, we will finalize groups, and discuss project ideas.
 By Lab 2, you should have selected a project topic.